hexdreamer/tesseract-build/README.md

 <img height="200" src="Notes/static/guide/blank_error_cropped.png"/>

-but completely avoidable with a little more understanding of the images.
+but completely avoidable with a little more understanding of the image properties, as we'll see next.

 The Japanese sample images were initially created for the guide like so: